DrRykterstein/React-Clicker-Game/README.md

 accumulate points on an automated basis.
 Furthermore, note that only standard (not automatic) upgrades are saved upon exiting or refreshing the web page.

 ## Launch
-This project is hosted using netlify at ...
+This project is hosted using Heroku at rio-clicker-game.herokuapp.com

 ## Available Scripts